evanx/deno-date-iso/README.md

 - the microservice requires a Redis "worker key" as a CLI parameter
 - the worker hashes provide configuration e.g. the `requestStream` key
+- an AES key is provided by `stdin` to decrypt any sensitive config e.g. account credentials
 - the worker sets and monitors the `pid` field to control its lifecycle
 - the worker will `xreadgroup` using the `worker` consumer group to processes requests
 - the worker will push the response to a single-entry "list" which will expire after a few seconds